cncjs/cncjs/README.md

 ### Upgrade

 Run `npm install -g cncjs@latest` to install the latest version.
-To determine the version, use `cncjs -V`.
+To determine the version, use `cncjs --version`.

 ### Usage